martell-n-tardy/Forecasting-with-a-Time-Series-Model-using-Python/README.md

-# Releasing A Successful Video Game #
+# Demand Forecasting Using Time Series Analysis #
 An end-to-end capstone project completed for a prior employer, Lexus of Mishawaka, displaying a deep understanding of time series analysis and forecast modeling.
 The goal of this forecast model is to predict vehicle demand 24 months into the future using 12+ years of provided historical sales data.

 ## Contents ##